-Figure 12: View entering the District of Wells, with historical waste rock in grey and historical tailings beach in orange/beige in centre parties involved in the management of the contaminated area.
-With the work of the Crown Contaminated Sites Program, EMLI, Northern Health, and ENV, and the participation of ODV in the remediation effort, the EAO anticipates the groundwater supply and public awareness of the health hazards of the site to be overall improved for the District of Wells through the development of Cariboo Gold.
+The EAO has included a proposed a Certificate condition which would require ODV to describe any actions that ODV would contribute towards the remediation efforts in the project area in an End Land Use Plan following additional engagement between the parties involved in the management of the contaminated area.
+With the work of CCSP, EMLI, Northern Health, and ENV, and the participation of ODV in the remediation effort, the EAO anticipates the groundwater supply and public awareness of the health hazards of the site would be improved overall for the District of Wells due to the development of Cariboo Gold.